shaunchuah/musicsamples/README.md

 ## Deployment

+You will need a domain name to deploy on.
+Configure the domain to point at your server.

 Suggested production deployment:

-1. Ubuntu VPS instance (DigitalOcean, Linode, Lightsail etc. many options)
+1. Ubuntu VPS instance (DigitalOcean, Linode, Lightsail etc. many options) - we used 20.04 LTS on DigitalOcean
-2. Install python, postgres and django into your VPS and set it up (alternatively managed database services might make life simpler)
+2. Install python, postgres into your VPS and set it up (alternatively connecting to a managed database service might be easier although more costly)
-3. Setup nginx and gunicorn (static requests through nginx, dynamic requests redirected to gunicorn serving Django)
+3. Setup nginx and gunicorn (static requests through nginx, dynamic requests redirected to gunicorn serving Django).
+[Useful guide here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).
 4. Set up an account on AWS for password reset emails or an alternative email provider of your choice
 5. Clone the repo into a folder of your choice and remember to run: